 3.)
 The riskiest year

 This has been the riskiest year for me.
-“How risky?“, you ask?
-I’m held to a position where a wrong move could lead my comrades to their downfall.
-I’m done on the days where I have time to weigh-in decisions and ask for advice before making careful decisions.
-Now, I make crucial decisions which requires me to answer on the spot.
-Knowing its a rash decision, it could miss out the blind spots of the other side.
-So far, I haven’t made a huge mistake yet.
-Fortunately, its the experience I’ve built that made me confident in selecting decisions.
-As I’m getting into rash decision making, I’m becoming more rationally stoic on decision-making.
+"How risky?", you ask?
+I'm held to a position where a wrong move could lead my comrades to their downfall.
+I'm done on the days where I have time to weigh-in decisions and ask for advice before making careful decisions.
+Now, I make crucial decisions that require me to answer on the spot.
+Knowing its a rash decision, it could miss out on the blind spots of the other side.
+So far, I haven't made a huge mistake yet.
+Fortunately, its the experience I've built that made me confident in selecting decisions.
+As I'm getting into rash decision making, I'm becoming more rationally stoic on decision-making.

 The risks have also started to pay off.
 You know what they say, high risk equates to high returns.
 Left my job to start my own venture, disrupting the status quo by starting a non-profit community, and doing side-hustles that creates value to society are some of the best decisions I've made.

-One of the risks are also my financials.
-Given the tight cash flow (and frugality), I’m still held up to a position of a do-or-die mode.
+One of the risks is also my financials.
+Given the tight cash flow (and frugality), I'm still held up to a position of a do-or-die mode.
 Spending on A would mean a loss for B. I guess that was gambling in real life.
 Money plays its own game but this experience created an awareness that I should further be wise about money.

 4.)
 The year of the rooster

 Everyone has a big goal.
 The question is are your actions enough to address them?
 Chill is your main opponent.
-Don’t let that temporary cool down eat up a lot of your time!
+Don't let that temporary cooldown eat up a lot of your time!
 Learn how to discipline, be productive, and be goal-oriented!

-For the remaining half of 2017, Im pretty sure it would be more exciting.
+For the remaining half of 2017, I'm pretty sure it would be more exciting.
 More challenges, opportunities, and more people to meet with.
-I’m all set than ever and I’m ready to seize the day!
+I'm all set than ever and I'm ready to seize the day!